Lectures on Foliation Dynamics: Barcelona 2010: Classification Schemes

 The foliations $\F_1, \F_2$ are said to be \emph{measurably orbit equivalent} (\emph{mOE}) if there exists a Borel measurable map $h \colon \cT_1 \to \cT_2$ which induces a Borel orbit equivalence, up to sets of Lebesgue measure zero.
 See the works \cite{Ellis1969,FeldmanMoore1975,Moore1982,Hjorth2000,KechrisMiller2004} for more background on this topic.

-For example, a foliation is said to be (measurably) \emph{hyperfinite} if it is measurably orbit equivalent to an action of the integers $\mZ$ on the interval $[0,1]$.
-The celebrated result of Dye \cite{Dye1959, Dye1963, Krieger1976} implies: \begin{thm}[Dye 1957] A foliation defined by a non-singular flow is always hyperfinite. \end{thm}
+For example, a foliation is said to be (measurably) \emph{hyperfinite} if it is mOE to an action of the integers $\mZ$ on the interval $[0,1]$.
+The celebrated result of Dye \cite{Dye1959, Dye1963, Krieger1976} implies: \begin{thm}[Dye 1957] A $C^1$-foliation defined by a non-singular flow is always hyperfinite. \end{thm}

 Caroline Series generalized this result in \cite{Series1980a} to foliations whose leaves have polynomial growth.

 \begin{thm}[Series 1980] Let $\F$ be a $C^1$-foliation of a compact manifold $M$.
 If the growth type of all functions $Gr(w,\ell)$ are uniformly of polynomial type, then the equivalence relation on $\cT$ defined by $\cGF$ is hyperfinite. \end{thm}